Kolobos: Cast

+Production

+Filming for the movie took place in Omaha, Nebraska.
+During filming the movie's original ending had to be scrapped as a filter had been left on the camera from a prior external shot.
+This ending would have featured Kyra and Dorothy talking in an art gallery, after which Kyra would mutilate her face with a straight razor in the gallery's bathroom.
+Minus this scene, Kolobos was to end with Kyra escaping the house.
+This was changed after the editor noticed that the completed movie was only 64 minutes long and would need additional scenes to extend the runtime.
+Ocvirk has stated that it was difficult writing the additional scenes as he, Ebong, and Liatowitsch all disagreed on how the narrative should progress.
+It was ultimately decided that the movie should conclude with the revelation that it was all in Kyra's head, resulting in the scenes of Kyra's rescue, time in the hospital, and closing scenes.

 Reception

 Critical reception for Kolobos was mixed to negative, with the Fresno Bee panning the film overall.
 Beyond Hollywood gave a mixed review where they heavily criticized the film's acting but stated that overall it was a "worthwhile viewing experience".
 In contrast, DVD Verdict praised the film's acting and commented that Kolobos had "replay value".
 Flickering Myth noted that the film drew heavy inspiration from Italian cinema, writing "try listening to the main theme and not thinking of Suspiria".